 Enjoying the Holidays in Calgary

-Where to Eat in Calgary
+Best Spots to Eat in Calgary

 Narrowing down the list of restaurants in Calgary is tough; in the last decade, it has earned its place as a top foodie city in Canada.
 With the number of breweries in Calgary and funky hole-in-the-wall restaurants increasing every year, you’ll have to make a couple of trips to try it all!
-Here are our top picks for Calgary food spots:
+And if you’re looking for more “specialty” eats, we’ve got full articles on where to get breakfast in Calgary, brunch in Calgary, as well as fantastic Calgary cafes and coffee shops.

 Native Tongues

 Does award-winning Mexican food sound like your kind of night?
-Not only does Native Tongues have a menu featuring mouth-watering tacos, and it also has extensive tequila choices.
+Not only does Native Tongues have a menu featuring mouth-watering tacos, but it also has extensive tequila choices.
 If you’re too tired to go out, don’t fret!
 There’s also a take-out/late-night menu so you can enjoy their food at home.

 River Café